 4. Prepare for tax time

-Don’t fret — just channel the guilt to organizing your files now.
-Be sure to connect with a tax professional that can assist you with understanding all of the tax benefits available to you and your respective business.
+Be sure to connect with a tax professional who can assist you with understanding all of the tax benefits available to you and your respective business.

 Depending on your type of business, deductions can include: